-- · --defaults mode - Use :with-defaults capability with specified retrieval mode.
-For more details see RFC 6243 section 3 or WITH-DEFAULTS section of this manual. - --source datastore - Specifies source datastore for the <copy-config> operation.
-For description of the datastore parameter, see the DATASTORES section of this manual. - This option is available only when the netopeer-cli is compiled with configure's --enable-tls option. - --config file - Specifies path to a local file containing the complete configuration to copy.
-This option alternates the --source option. - target_datastore delete-config delete-config [--help] target_datastore
+- --defaults mode: Use: with the -defaults capability with specified retrieval mode.
+For details, refer to the RFC 6243 section 3 or WITH-DEFAULTS section of this manual. - --source datastore: Specifies the source datastore for the copy-config operation.
+For description of the datastore parameter, refer to Netopeer CLI datastore on page 62.

-• Target datastore to be rewritten.
-For description of possible values, see the DATASTORES section of this manual.
+This option is available only when the netopeer-cli is compiled with configure's --enable-tls option.

-Perform NETCONF <delete-config> operation.
+- --config file - Specifies the path to a local file containing the complete configuration to copy.
+This option alternates the --source option. - target\datastore - Target datastore to be rewritten.
+For description of possible values, refer to Netopeer CLI datastore on page 62. - 6. delete-config Performs NETCONF delete-config operation.
 For more details see RFC 6241 section 7.4.